atvo912/blackjack-game/client/README.md

 The 'yarn prod' script builds the application *and* serves it to port 3000.

+This repo also has ForeverJS installed.
+If you want to serve the file to port 3000 using ForeverJS, you need to use the command 'forever start $(which npx) serve -p 3000 -s <-full path to /build directory->'.
+To stop, simply run 'forever stopall'.

 ## Available Scripts

 In the project directory, you can run: